jerbotron/Pi-Connect-4/game/README.md

+# Pi Connect4

+## Game Controller

-This component is the actual game that the players will be interfacing with.
-It will run on a Raspberry Pi, using the GPIO pins to communicate with an LED matrix.
+This component is the actual game display that the webapp will be interfacing with.
+It is run on a Raspberry Pi, using the GPIO pins to communicate with an LED matrix.